Thibaultfq/virtual-sports/src/members/christopher-schwenker.md

 Chris co-hosts [The Virtual Velo Podcast](https://thezommunique.com/the-virtual-velo-podcast-p-b-thezommunique-com/) with cycling commentator [Prof. Emma Martin](https://www.shu.ac.uk/about-us/our-people/staff-profiles/emma-martin).
 Together, they engage with influential figures from the cycling esports community to discuss and debate the sport’s future, including the UCI Esports Coordinator Jacob Fraser, national governing bodies, virtual cycling platform leaders, and multiple world champions, offering a platform for impactful conversations that drive the trajectory of the developing discipline.

-His contributions to cycling esports have not gone unnoticed, with his work cited in [multiple research papers](#referenced-in-research) exploring the burgeoning and rapidly growing discipline.
+His contributions to cycling esports have not gone unnoticed, with his work cited in [peer-reviewed research](#referenced-in-research) exploring the burgeoning and rapidly growing discipline.

 ## Chris' Mission